Updated 4/22/13:

 A note on the GRC-9 homebrew power supplies discussed above: I have gotten many requests for the design of the AC and DC power supplies that I have built.

-Without either of those transformers my design would not be useful to anyone trying to replicate them.
+Without either of the AC or DC oscillator transformers my design would not be useful to anyone trying to replicate them.
 That said, however, the designs are otherwise straight forward and follow the ideas in any of the older ARRL handbooks for providing those voltages.
 I used adjustable LM-350 voltage regulators for the +108 and 1.5 volt supplies.
 I chose to regulate the receiver filament voltage to protect the tubes and I also regulate the receiver B+ in the supply.
 Consequently, the VR105 (OC3) tube in the GRC-9 does not “fire” with externally regulated +108V applied and this works well.

-Unfortunately no one makes suitable HV power supply transformers anymore in the “transistor age”.
-Especially DC-DC HV converters.
+Unfortunately no one makes suitable (affordable) HV power supply transformers any more in the “transistor age”.
+Especially transformers for DC-DC HV converters.
 You must work with what you can find – and that took some digging….

 And that was part of the fun……